zhiming99/rpc-frmwrk/README.md

 4. `cppunit-1 (for the sample code, cppunit and cppunit-devel)`
 5. `glib-2.0 (for compile only,glib2-devel)`
 6. `openssl-1.1 for SSL communication. ( openssl-devel, optional )`
-7. c++11 is required, which requires you make sure you have a gcc 5.x or higher.
+7. c++11 is required, and you need make sure the GCC is 5.x or higher.

 #### Features:
 1. `Support for multiple interfaces on a single object (COM alike).`